 Causes and Risk Factors of Borderline Personality Disorder

 It has been found that certain circumstances greatly contribute to the onset of BPD.

 For example, a child may develop BPD if they have emotionally unavailable parents.
 Parents play a pivotal role in a child’s development.
 Providing support and security helps a child learn how to be independent.
 It also helps them develop confidence and self-esteem.
 When these things are not provided the child is not able to develop a sense of autonomy.

 Growing up in a neglectful environment is also a risk factor.
 There are many kinds of neglect, like physical, mental, and emotional neglect.
 In these cases, children learn maladaptive coping strategies to cope with neglect.
 They develop patterns like paranoia and delusional thinking.
 This is the result of not properly learning how the world works and their own place in the world.

 Treatment for Borderline Personality Disorder

 Unfortunately, treatment for BPD has proven to be difficult.
 People with BPD have a warped sense of reality.
 They also have an undeveloped sense of self.
 As they grow, they learn how to identify who they are based on their relationships with other people.

 While it may be difficult, it is possible to treat BPD.
-Dialectical behavioral therapy (DBT) has proven to be especially effective for treating BPD.
+Dialectical behavioral therapy (DBT) is especially effective for treating BPD.
 In fact, it was developed specifically to target patients with BPD.
 DBT helps with BPD because it teaches the patient how to cope with emotional distress.
 It also targets problem behaviors and distorted thinking, along with addressing issues in relationships by teaching positive interpersonal skills.